hmspisharody/learn_python/readme.md

+# About learn-python
-These are a few python snippets that I would add in my python learning material to understand different concepts.
+These are a few python code snippets that help to understand different concepts in python.